maximbetin/maxim-project/README.md

 - Jenkins plugins:

   - `workflow-aggregator` is Jenkins’ pipelines as code service.
-  - `seed` To find Jenkinsfiles within the projects and import them.
+  - `seed` to find Jenkinsfiles within the projects and import them.
-  - `git` Allows the use of git.
+  - `git` allows the use of git.

 - We are going to use a declarative, Git, Multibranch type Jenkins pipeline in the `Jenkinsfile`: